 It’s never too early to begin reading to your child.
-Reading together not only helps your child learn the sounds of letters and words, but also helps to create a connection between you and your child.
+Reading together not only helps your child learn the sounds of letters and words but also helps to create a connection between you and your child.
 When you read, be expressive and ask questions about the pictures or the story.
-Be sensitive to your child’s attention span as it may differ from day to day.
+Be sensitive to your child’s attention span, as it may differ daily.
 The more fun you make the experience, the more your child will want to read.
 Find a book you enjoy and share the experience of reading together.

 Bus, A. G., van IJzendoorn, M. H., & Pelligrini, A. D. (1995).
 Joint book reading makes for success in learning to read: A meta-analysis on intergenerational transmission of literacy.
 Review of Educational Research, 65(1), 1-21.

 Frosch, C. A., Cox, M. J., & Goldman, B. D. (2001).
 Infant-parent attachment and parental and child behavior during parent-toddler storybook interaction.
 Merrill-Palmer Quarterly, 47(4), 445-474.